Arvato Systems GmbH

 4.6 Links to Other Websites

-This website contains links to the website of other website operators.
-Clicking on the links takes you to the respective websites (e.g. Facebook, YouTube).
-With the exception of your access data to make the other website available, no data of yours is transmitted to these website operators.
+This website contains links to websites of other website operators.
+When you click on the links, you will be directed to the respective website (e.g. career site, social networks).
+With the exception of your access data for the provision of the respective other website, no data will be transmitted from you to the other website operators.

 4.7 External Services and Content on Our Website

-That provider may use your data for their own purpose.
-To the best of our knowledge and belief, we have configured the services or content of third-party providers who are known to use data for their own purposes so that communication for purposes other than rendering their content or services on our website is prevented or communication does not come about unless you actively decide to use the service.
-However, since we have no control over the data collected by third parties and its processing by them we are unable to make any binding statements pertaining to the purpose and scope of the processing of your data.
+That provider may use your data for their purpose.
+To the best of our knowledge and belief, we have configured the services or content of third-party providers who are known to use data for their purposes so that communication for purposes other than rendering their content or services on our website is prevented or communication does not come about unless you actively decide to use the service.
+However, since we have no control over the data collected by third parties and its processing by them, we are unable to make any binding statements about the purpose and scope of the processing of your data.